 Planting time: Early spring, after the last sign of frost or early fall

-***Sainfoin is roundup resistant, spray 4-6 oz. per acre on new seeding, 8-12 ounces as needed every year after that.*** Sainfoin seed has been PRE-INOCULATED***
+***Sainfoin is roundup resistant, spray 4-6 oz. per acre on new seeding, 8-12 ounces as needed every year after that.*** Sainfoin seed is not PRE-INOCULATED***

 Sainfoin (Onobrychis viciaefolia)